MileHacker Logo

 Workshops and Performances

-• Workshops: Limited formal workshops, but local artisan shops may offer craft demonstrations.
+• Workshops: Limited formal workshops, but shops selling local crafts may offer craft demonstrations.

 • Cultural Performances: Look for Corsican polyphonic singing concerts in churches or cultural venues.

-• Traditional Music: May occur in bars or restaurants, especially in summer.
+• Traditional Music: Can happen in pubs or restaurants, especially in summer.

 • Check local listings for seasonal events.
 Book tickets for local tours.